GausSN: Bayesian Time-Delay Estimation for Strongly Lensed Supernovae: Flexible Sinusoidal Microlensing Parameterization

+Although the model tends to be further from the truth for the \texttt{lensedSST}, the uncertainties on the time delay accurately reflect the model's ability to recover the true time delay; with the constant magnification model, 61.54\% and 88.54\% are recovered within the 68\% and 95\% CI and with the sigmoid magnification model, 65.01\% and 91.10\% are recovered within the 68\% and 95\% CI.
+Further improvements on the calibration of uncertainties can be made through future work discussed in \S\ref{sec:discussion}.
+Despite the challenge of sparsely sampled light curves and realistic microlensing effects, \textsc{GausSN} continues to provide precise and accurate time-delay estimates with reliable uncertainties when fitting the \texttt{lensedSST} simulations.

+Additionally, with the current observing strategy, \citet{Arendse_2023} predict that an appreciable fraction of glSNe discovered with Rubin-LSST will have few to no observations before light-curve peak for one or more images.
+In Table \ref{tab:Rubin-missedpeak}, we summarize the performance on \textsc{GausSN} on the subset of objects for which the peak in the light curve of one or both images is missed.
+Unsurprisingly, the recovered time delays for this subset of glSNe are on average further from the truth, as indicated by the reduced number of objects with fractional errors in the measured time delay of less than 5\%.
+Similar drops in performance are also seen in the rate of time delays within 1, 3, and 5 days of the true time delay.
+Importantly, though, the fraction of objects with a true time delay that falls within the 68\% and 95\% CI remains equally well-calibrated, indicating an appropriate increase in uncertainty when estimating the time delays of these objects.

-Only 5.73\% of glSNe have fitted time delays which are more than 5$\sigma$ away from the true value.
+Only 5.73\% and 7.87\% of the constant magnification simulations have fitted time delays which are more than 5$\sigma$ away from the true value for the constant magnification and sigmoid magnification models, respectively.
 Based on visual inspection of the fits, it is very easy to tell when there has been a catastrophic failure with \textsc{GausSN} for the Rubin-LSST simulations.
 For the majority of these objects, the posteriors show that the nested sampling chains have run up against the prior bounds, either for the GP length scale or the time delay, suggesting that the prior was not well-chosen for the data.
 Real glSNe will not be fit in bulk, as the simulated objects are for this analysis, so again more informative priors can be selected for objects on an individual basis to mitigate many of these extreme outliers.
 Indeed, fitting a few of these objects with more informative priors enabled more accurate time-delay recovery.
 Therefore, these outliers are not of great concern, as they could be easily flagged and refit with more informative priors to get reliable time-delay estimates.

 As with the Roman simulations, there are also several outliers with multi-modal posteriors for which the mean and standard deviation of the samples are simply a poor summary of the posterior.
 Again, fitting with more informative priors easily solves this problem.
 Furthermore, we re-emphasize that the full posterior should be used in the cosmological analysis of any glSN.
 These types of outliers are, therefore, expected and not as concerning.